 The choice of stain is made according to your project, the desired finish and your budget.

 It is possible to mix each family of dyes to create your own shades.
 The more layers of dye you add, the more your color will evolve.
-You must therefore carry out your own tests to arrive at the desired shade.
+You must therefore do your own tests to arrive at the desired shade.

 You should also know that blue and green dyes tend to age poorly if your creations are subject to UV (yellowing).